Ultra-fast real-time quantum random number generator with correlated measurement outcomes and rigorous security certification: Security analysis

 In our analysis we assume that homodyne detection is defined on a single optical mode, which at a given time is characterized by the field quadratures $\hat q$ and $\hat p$.
 We also make a further assumption that the state is symmetric under a rotation of the quadratures

-for all $\theta \in (0,2\pi)$.
+for all $\theta \in [0,2\pi]$.

-In the Sections, we first assess the security of the case of a source emitting i.i.d. (independent and identically distributed) signals, i.e., a source of infinite bandwidth.
-We then extend the security analysis to a source with finite bandwidth that emits correlated signals at different times corresponding to non-i.i.d. samples.
+In the following Sections, we first assess the security of a source emitting i.i.d.\ (independent and identically distributed) signals, i.e., a source of infinite bandwidth.
+We then extend the security analysis to a source with finite bandwidth that emits correlated (non-i.i.d.) signals at different times.